Oregon Kaufusi: 2019

 On 22 April 2019, Kaufusi scored his first try in the NRL during the first game played at the new Western Sydney Stadium as Parramatta defeated Wests Tigers 51–6.
 Kaufusi re-signed with Parramatta until the end of 2022.

 Kaufusi made a total of eight appearances for Parramatta in the 2019 NRL season.
 Kaufusi played for the club's feeder side the Wentworthville Magpies in their Canterbury Cup NSW grand final defeat against Newtown at Bankwest Stadium.

 2020

 Kaufusi played 13 games for Parramatta in the 2020 NRL season as the club finished third on the table.
 He did not feature in Parramatta's finals campaign which once again ended in the second week of the finals.

 2021

 Kaufusi played 21 games for Parramatta in the 2021 NRL season.
 Kaufusi did not play for Parramatta in either of their two finals matches against Newcastle or Penrith.

 On 22 December, Kaufusi signed a two-year deal worth $400,000 a season with Cronulla starting in 2023.

 2022

 Kaufusi played 28 games for Parramatta in the 2022 NRL season including the clubs Grand Final loss to Penrith.

-In October Kaufusi was named in the Samoa squad for the 2021 Rugby League World Cup.
+In October, Kaufusi was named in the Samoa squad for the 2021 Rugby League World Cup.

+2023

+Kaufusi played a total of 19 games for Cronulla in the 2023 NRL season as Cronulla finished sixth on the table.
+Kaufusi played in the clubs 13-12 upset loss against the Sydney Roosters which ended their season.

+2024

+Kaufusi played 26 games for Cronulla in the 2024 NRL season as the club finished 4th on the table and qualified for the finals.
+On 6 November, it was announced that Kaufusi re-signed a one-year extension with the Sharks.

+2025

+Kaufusi extended his contract with Cronulla until the end of 2027.

+He played 22 matches for Cronulla in the 2025 NRL season as the club finished 5th on the table.
+The club reached the preliminary final for a second consecutive season but lost against Melbourne 22-14.